 A woodland garden full of rare and wonderful plants, Greencombe Gardens offers an organic showpiece of international renown.
-Sheltered under canopies of oaks, conifers and hollies you will find carefully nurtured camellias, lilies, roses and more all grown using organic, traditional methods.
+Sheltered under canopies of oaks, conifers and hollies, you will find carefully nurtured camellias, lilies, roses and more all grown using organic, traditional methods.

 Step back in time at Allerford Museum

-Find some space at Bossington Beach
+Embrace the space on Bossington Beach

 Walk along Porlock Ridge and Salt Marsh